Dnuns/dsmeta/README.md

 # DsMeta

 This is a full stack project developed @ "Semana Spring React" promoted by Devsuperior.
-It sends notifications to the seller phone number with the informations about the sales.
+It displays the sales report sends notifications to the seller phone number with the informations about the sales.

 ## Tech Stack